-Chapter I - The United Nations is provided as essential background to give all Representatives a common ground about the history of the UN.
+In addition, Chapter I - The United Nations provides essential background to give all Representatives a common ground about the history of the UN.
 This section begins with the origins of the UN and covers some important points about the organization.
-Finally, focus is given to problems confronting the UN today.
+Finally, the chapter focuses on problems confronting the UN today.

 AMUN's philosophy in providing these topic overviews is to give Representatives direction in their research, but to leave the work up to them.
-These overviews are not intended to be the sole source of Representatives' research on the topics prior to the conference.
+These overviews are not intended to be the sole source of Representatives' research on the topics prior to the Conference.